 In short it is Be x Do = Have

-We also know that it's not the coach that must practise and do the training and implement changes in the business – that is the responsibility of the business owner.
-Owners need to be motivated and committed to putting in an extra 4 to 5 hours a week to develop new habits, implement systems and reach new levels of business fitness, so that the business can perform and break through the glass ceiling.
+It is not the coach that must practice, do the training and implement changes in the business – that is the responsibility of the business owner.
+Owners need to be motivated and committed to putting in an extra 4 to 5 hours a week to develop new habits, implement systems and reach new levels of business fitness, so that their business can perform and break through the glass ceiling.

 Unrealistic expectations from the beginning regarding the time frame needed or the expected outcomes are normally based on assumptions and massive achievements of other businesses.
-As business owner you must set realistic expectations when it comes to working with someone helping you grow your business.
-Making changes stick in your business might not be s easy as you thought initially.
+As business owner you must set realistic expectations when it comes to working with someone who is helping you grow your business.
+Making lasting changes in your business might not be as easy as you initially thought.

 You get the ‘What’ but there’s no ‘How”

 Is the coach that you have chosen to work with linked to a bigger organisation, or a master mind group, or have peers?
-Nobody can profess to being an "I know it all" or a guru or expert.
-If your chosen business coach has no support network behind him, then things will fail for you as they can't give you the best advice and mentoring.
+Nobody can profess to being an “I know it all” or a “guru” or “expert”.
+If your chosen business coach has no support network behind them, then things will fail for you because your coach can’t give you the best advice and mentoring.
 It’s about having someone who can tap into resources and help drive you forward based on combined business experiences.
 You want to ensure your coach has a great professional network and track record